objkt-com/bootloader-monorepo/frontend/README.md

 ### Configuration

-The app is configured to work with the bootloader contract at:
+The app is configured to work with the svgKT contract at:

-- **Contract Address**: `KT1DZrTdXKU35MzLygZkmyWHDuEu1hJhm4qn`
+- **Contract Address**: `KT1STnjUvPN5mexM1Pc2F3NNhXj3ZRp42Vtp`
 - **Network**: Mainnet (configurable in `src/config.js`)

 ## How It Works